 Are you a history buff?
 A foodie?
 A literary geek?
 A film aficionado?
 Into ghost stories or pub crawls?
 Then skip the generic sightseeing tour.
 Opt instead for a tour tailored to your interests.
 I took two tours during my first couple days in Boston.
 After the tours, I was confident I could get myself around the city by foot or the T, and I pinpointed the landmarks, neighborhoods and attractions I wanted to explore further on my own.

-My first tour — “Bittersweet Boston” — was offered to WITS 2015 attendees, and was led by Boston local Rese, of the Chronicles of Rese.
-With Rese leading us, Becky of The Girl and Globe, Melody of Wherever I May Roam, Mindi of 2foodtrippers, Mona, Jeannine and I rode the T to the end of the green line and walked with umbrellas in hand through the pouring rain to the Taza Chocolate factory, Bantam Cider and The Independent, a local pub with an excellent selection of craft beers and some deliciously potent cocktails like the Man Moth, a mix of bourbon, Averna, cinnamon, honey and whiskey-barrel-aged bitters.
+My first tour — “Bittersweet Boston” — was offered to WITS 2015 attendees, and was led by a Boston local.
+With Rese leading us, our group rode the T to the end of the green line and walked with umbrellas in hand through the pouring rain to the Taza Chocolate factory, Bantam Cider and The Independent, a local pub with an excellent selection of craft beers and some deliciously potent cocktails like the Man Moth, a mix of bourbon, Averna, cinnamon, honey and whiskey-barrel-aged bitters.
 The Man Moth was a big hit with some of the lovely ladies on the tour.
 Although the Bittersweet Boston tour was a one-time event, you can find a number of other foodie tours in and around Boston.

 The second tour I took was an On Locations Tour to movie and TV locations in Boston.
 The bus tour took us past settings used in Good Will Hunting, The Departed, Ted, Field of Dreams, Mystic River and The Town among many other movies.
 I hadn’t even realized how many films took place in Boston!